Otto von Bolschwing: Emigration to the United States

 A major difficulty would emerge in late-1953, when the CIA in Austria turned up agent reports during an examination of its archives.
 Both reports contained the damaging revelation that von Bolschwing had worked closely with Adolf Eichmann in the Office of Jewish Affairs.
 A polygraph test was administered to von Bolschwing in which he was asked directly if he had ever known Adolf Eichmann.
 Von Bolschwing lied, claiming he had met his former direct superior at the SD only twice.
 The polygraph registered his deception, but the Agency had already made its decision.
 The test administrator issued a dismissive response to his superiors, stating that von Bolschwing had only been dishonest regarding “a minor point”.

 Amid preparations for his departure, CIA officials in Salzburg advised von Bolschwing that, despite INS knowledge of his Nazi past, he should avoid mentioning any association with the Party or the SS following his arrival in the United States.
 The Agency was fearful that, should von Bolschwing reveal his previous work for the Third Reich, the INS “would be forced, for appearances sake” to deport him, but the CIA was also cognizant of the fact that if he were to deny these affiliations completely in an official setting, it could also invite potential legal difficulties.

-In January 1954, von Bolschwing, with his wife and son in tow, departed Genoa, Italy, aboard the ocean liner SS Andrea Doria bound for New York City, using the pseudonym of US Army Captain Albert D. Eisner, a fictitious identity provided by the CIA.
+In January 1954, von Bolschwing, with his wife and son, departed Genoa, Italy, aboard the ocean liner SS Andrea Doria bound for New York City, using the pseudonym of U.S. Army Captain Albert D. Eisner, a fictitious identity provided by the CIA.
 Following their arrival on 2 February, the family were hosted in the Boston home of a former military intelligence officer who had previously worked with von Bolschwing in Europe.
-Having brought him to the US in what it saw as a reward for his service, the CIA terminated its relationship with von Bolschwing, ordering him to break off all relations and to contact the Agency only in the event of a "dire emergency" which was a "life or death situation."
+Having brought him to the U.S. in what it saw as a reward for his service, the CIA terminated its relationship with von Bolschwing, ordering him to break off all relations and to contact the Agency only in the event of a "dire emergency" which was a "life or death situation."